 The National Income Dynamics Study (NIDS) is the first national household panel study in South Africa.
-It is part of an intensive multi-million rand effort on the part of the government to track and understand the shifting face of poverty.
-The National Income Dynamics Study is implemented by the Southern Africa Labour and Development Research Unit (SALDRU) based at the University of Cape Town’s School of Economics.
+It is an initiative of the Department of Planning, Monitoring and Evaluation (DPME) and is part of an intensive multi-million rand effort on the part of the government to track and understand the shifting face of poverty.
+The first five iterations of NIDS were implemented by the Southern Africa Labour and Development Research Unit (SALDRU) based at the University of Cape Town’s School of Economics.

-Other themes include changes in poverty and well-being; household composition and structure; fertility and mortality; migration; labour market participation and economic activity; human capital formation, health and education; vulnerability and social capital.
+Other themes include changes in poverty and well-being; household composition and structure; fertility and mortality; migration; labour market participation and economic activity; human capital formation, health, and education; vulnerability, and social capital.

 View the infographic which briefly explains what NIDS is, how it works, and how NIDS can be accessed.